 Decisions are normally made by the local planning authority - unless otherwise shown.
 The decision-maker will have to decide whether or not an application for consent is required in particular circumstances, as well as whether or not to grant consent for any application.

 Local planning authorities need to consult Historic England on certain types of application, including some applications for listed building consent and planning permission.

 The Historic England Charter for Advisory Services explains where this is needed.

 It is important to gain insight and awareness of trends in heritage consent applications in order to inform Historic England's support and guidance.

 Listed building consents: a review of data (2015)

-Amongst the variables analysed, the data showed who was appyling for listed building consent, what for and the way applicants managed the process for example.
+Amongst the variables analysed, the data showed who was applying for listed building consent, the nature of the works for which they were applying, and the way applicants managed the process.